More commonly referred to as teenage depression, this mental and

 - major changes in sleeping habits

 - talk of suicide

-- withdrawal from friends of after-school activities
+- withdrawal from friends or after-school

 - worsening school performance

 Some of these symptoms may not always be signs of depression.
 If

 you’ve ever raised a teenager, you know that appetite changes are often normal,

 namely in times of growth spurts and particularly if your teenager is involved

 Still, looking out for changing signs and behaviors in your teen

 There’s no single known cause of adolescent depression.
 According